atsushieno/aap-juce/README.md

 Their API is stable-ish, while AAP API is not.
 So if anyone wants to get audio plugins portable without fear of API breakage, JUCE can be your good friend.

 Note that JUCE plugins are usually designed for desktop and not meant to be usable on mobiles.
+In particular, their UIs are usually useless on mobile.

 ## How to try it out?